Jinjiang/vue-a11y-utils/README.md

 ## `<VueFocusTrap>` Component

-Usually, when you have a modal dialog in your Vue app, you should keep the focus always in it whatever you navigate with touch, mouse or keyboard.
+Usually, when you have a modal dialog in your Vue app, you should keep the focus always in it whatever you navigate by touch, mouse or keyboard.

-`<VueFocusTrap>` gives you a easy way to wrap a modal with trapped focus by just two events: `gofirst` and `golast`, which should bind handlers to reset the focus to the first or last focusable target in the dialog.
-It also has a `disabled` prop to stop trapping focus which could be set `true` when the dialog is hidden or disabled.
+`<VueFocusTrap>` gives you a easy way to wrap a modal content with trapped focus by just two events: `gofirst` and `golast`, which should bind handlers to reset the focus to the first or last focusable element in it.

+But there must only be one trap in the whole Vue app, so by default the traps of all `<VueFocusTrap>` instances would be disabled by default.
+To control the enabled trap in one of them, you need instance methods:

+- `open()`: enable the current focus trap and push the previous focus trap in an "focus stack" internally.
+At the same time, save the previous focused element, and then emit a `open` event.
+- `replace()`: enable the current focus trap and replace the last focus trap in the "focus stack" with the current one.
+At the same time, save the previous focused element, and then emit a `open` event.
+- `close(returnFocus)`: disable the current focus trap and enable the last focus trap in the "focus stack".
+Also you can determine whether auto-focus the previous focused element in that focus trap.
+And then emit a `open(prevTraget)` event with the previous focused element whatever you determined.

 ### Examples